craigmbooth/craigmbooth.github.io/_posts/blog/2015-11-05-selinux-for-mortals.md

 # What is SELinux

-SELinux is an example of a Manadatory Access Control (MAC) system.
+SELinux is an example of a Mandatory Access Control (MAC) system.
 This is as opposed to the traditional Linux access control system, which is a Discretionary Access Control system (DAC).
 In a DAC there is nothing to prevent a user from ``chmod a+rwx -R *`` everything they own.
 In a MAC, if there is a policy in place then even if you change the DAC then access will be stopped.

 ## Policies